-The nation’s capital was judge the top city in the world in terms of technology, talent and tolerance in a recent ranking of municipalities around the world by a Toronto-based think tank.
+The nation’s capital was judged the top city in the world in terms of technology, talent and tolerance in a recent ranking of municipalities around the world by a Toronto-based think tank.

 “We took the top cities, based on GDP (gross domestic product) worldwide and analyzed them based upon the Three T’s (talent, technology and tolerance) and a fourth measure of amenities and quality of place,” a statement from the institute said.
 “Out of the 61 global cities studied, Ottawa, Canada was found to be the number one city in our list.”